Null Island. Place For Your Lost Data

 Every day, a lot of people looking for digital directions on their computers and smartphones are diverted to an isolated spot on the Atlantic Ocean, more than 1000 kilometers off the coast of Africa, where the Prime Meridian and the equator intersect.
 It’s called Null Island.

 Null Island is an imaginary island located at 0°N 0°E in the South Atlantic Ocean.
 This point is where the equator meets the prime meridian.
 The exact origins of “Null Island” are unknown, but it did reach a wide audience in 2011 when it was drawn into Natural Earth, a public domain map dataset developed by volunteer cartographers and GIS analysts.
-Null Island’s purpose was to help analysts to flag errors in a process known as “geocoding.”
+Null Island’s purpose was to help analysts flag errors in a process known as “geocoding.”